kluctl/kluctl/README.md

 ![kluctl](logo/kluctl.png)

-kluctl is the missing glue that puts together your (and any third-party) deployments into one large declarative Kubernetes deployment, while making it fully manageable (deploy, diff, purge, delete, ...) via one unified command line interface.
+kluctl is the missing glue that puts together your (and any third-party) deployments into one large declarative Kubernetes deployment, while making it fully manageable (deploy, diff, prune, delete, ...) via one unified command line interface.

 Use kluctl to: